Asia's low fertility trap opens opportunities in IVF market

 Developing economies such as Vietnam, Cambodia and the Philippines have higher fertility rates, but are still keen to boost births to counter ageing populations.

-Regional giant China, with its increasing affluence and urbanization, is another IVF growth market because the technology is "not that widespread", said Gary Ng, a Singapore-based analyst at CIMB Research.
+Regional giant China, with its increasing affluence and urbanisation, is another IVF growth market because the technology is "not that widespread", said Gary Ng, a Singapore-based analyst at CIMB Research.

 Indonesia, with a fertility rate of 2.1 but an ageing population of about 240 million people, was "virtually untapped" from an IVF-provider's perspective, said Norman of Aspire.

-India is currently dominated by Fortis Bloom Fertility and IVF Center, part of the country's No.2 hospital chain Fortis Healthcare Ltd, and a joint venture with Spain's IVI Max Reproductive Medicine and part of healthcare group Max India Ltd.
+India is currently dominated by Fortis Bloom Fertility and IVF Centre, part of the country's No.2 hospital chain Fortis Healthcare Ltd (FOHE.NS), and a joint venture with Spain's IVI Max Reproductive Medicine and part of healthcare group Max India Ltd (MAXI.NS).

 The South Asian nation has one of the highest fertility rates in Asia, at 2.2, but it also has liberal laws on commercial surrogacy which make it an attractive destination for IVF services.